 - 1. Permitting: Proposals must provide proof that they have received all relevant permits for their proposed project, utilizing the permitting path defined by Maui County. - 2.
-Community: Since displaced residents may reside in these interim projects for many years, applicants must be able to demostrate that the site design, amenities and services located within or near their project supports residents' healing and recovery after the wildfires and creates a livable community. - 3.
-Partnerships: Proposed projects must demonstrate partnerships with agencies and organizations that will provide continous wrap-around services to their residents.
+Community: Since displaced residents may reside in these interim projects for many years, applicants must be able to demostrate that the site design, amenities and services located within or near their project supports residents' healing and recovery after the wildfires and creates a livable community.
+Community preferences on location will also be considered. - 3.
+Partnerships: Proposed projects must demonstrate partnerships with agencies and organizations that will provide continuous wrap-around services to their residents.